 This coleslaw should keep in the refrigerator for up 3-4 days, but for the best texture and flavor enjoy within 1-2 days.

 To prep ahead of time: If you’re serving it later in the day you can prepare it as the recipe is written and store it in the refrigerator until ready to serve.
 Just give is a good toss to make sure everything is evenly coated with the dressing before setting it out.
-If you want to prep it a day or so in advance I would recommend making the dressing and prepping the fresh ingredients, but storing them separately in the refrigerator until 30-60 minutes before serving.
+If you want to prep it a day or so in advance I would recommend making the dressing and prepping the fresh ingredients, but storing them separately in the refrigerator until 30-60 minutes before serving

 - Prep Time: 20 minutes

-- Category: Side dish
+- Category: Side Dish

-- Method: Cold
+- Method: No cook

 - Cuisine: American